SorcererChiragsingh/CashFlowLedger/README.md

 ## License

 - This project is licensed under the MIT License - see the [LICENSE](https://github.com/SorcererChiragsingh/Aithlete?tab=MIT-1-ov-file) file for details.
-- The project Bean & Brew Coffee is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.
+- The project Aithlete is packaged and distributed using the [MIT License](https://choosealicense.com/licenses/mit/) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.

 ## Acknowledgements